bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 We've managed to define lists of a higher-kinded type using both `Any` and `_`;
 the lists have identical values.
-We've also defined three not-so-interesting functions that each return `Unit`, and in no way do they depend on the types (or even values) being passed in: the only difference is how each function approaches dealing with the type parameter of `SomeClass`.
+We've also defined three not-so-interesting functions that each return `Unit`, and in no way do they depend on the types (or even values) passed in: the only difference is how each function approaches dealing with the type parameter of `SomeClass`.
 Let's try to use them:

 ```scala